Discover the latest frames, handpicked to suit every face, budget and lifestyle.

 Macular degeneration can affect the centre of your vision field by blurring lines and making objects seem smaller than they are.
 It can also make colours seem less bright.

-Electronic magnifiers offer high levels of magnification, customizable contrast options, and superior image quality.
+Electronic magnifiers offer high levels of magnification, customisable contrast options and superior image quality.
 These features make them particularly effective for individuals with macular degeneration.

 How much are electronic magnifiers?